Osun Health Insurance Scheme

-Osun Health Insurance Scheme (O'HIS) established by the Osun State government in Nigeria to improve the life of the people of the state at a more minimal rate, it was created to help the people have easy access to Health Care management/Insurance.
+Osun Health Insurance Scheme (O'HIS) established by the Osun State government in Nigeria to improve the life of the people of the state at a more minimal rate, it was created to help the people have easy access to Health Care management/Insurance under the supervision of Osun State Ministry of Health.

 Osun Health Insurance Scheme was designed to provide affordable, flexible and accessible health care serve to the people of Osun state especially the aged.

 Historical background

 In 2017, Osun State government set up its health insurance scheme with a commitment to making the insurance scheme operational to serve its citizens.
 As mandated by state government law, the government also committed to provide a "take-off grant" to kickstart it and commence a statutory 1.5 percent reduction of actual payment from staff salaries and a 3 percent subsidy contribution by the state government.

 The then governor of Osun state, Governor Rauf Aregbesola, saw the need of creating a health insurance scheme in the state and established it the following year, he then named the scheme the Osun health insurance sheme(O'HIS) and also appointed the former Chairman of the Nigeria Medical Association (NMA) Dr Niyi Oginni as the Executive Secretary of the scheme.